aurabyshenoi/aurabyshenoi/README.md

 - Node.js with Express
 - TypeScript for type safety
 - MongoDB with Mongoose
-- JWT authentication
+- JWT authentication for admin access
-- Stripe for payments
+- FormSubmit for contact form handling
-- SendGrid for emails
+- Email notifications for inquiries

 ## Getting Started